-Net income attributable to AmeriGas Partners (which includes the effects of the unrealized gains on commodity derivative instruments not associated with current-period transactions and business transformation expenses) increased \$101 million compared to Fiscal 2020.
-Adjusted net income attributable to AmeriGas Partners increased \$16 million in Fiscal 2021 reflecting the previously mentioned increase in adjusted operating income and lower interest expense due to lower average credit agreement borrowings outstanding during Fiscal 2021.
+Net income (which includes the effects of the unrealized gains and losses on commodity derivative instruments not associated with current-period transactions, restructuring costs, and business transformation expenses) decreased \$375 million compared to Fiscal 2021.
+Adjusted net income decreased \$56 million in Fiscal 2022 primarily reflecting the previously mentioned decrease in adjusted operating income.